 Ever wonder which granola bars are low FODMAP?
 This post has everything you need to know – I’m sharing a list of popular, store-bought low FODMAP granola bars that are perfect for snacks.
 Plus, a recipe to make your own homemade low FODMAP granola bars!

-As a registered dietitian who specializes in gut health and low FODMAP recipes, I have been getting a ton of questions about low FODMAP granola bars in my private practice.
+As a registered dietitian who specializes in gut health and low FODMAP recipes, I have been getting a ton of questions about low FODMAP snack bars in my private practice.